Do your gift basket photographs enhance or detract from what you make? Learn from my mistake so you know how not to take

-After creating my first DVD, Gift Basket Basics (now part of the Welcome Package you order in the shop), the videographer took photos of the designs shown on the DVD.
+After creating my first DVD, Gift Basket Basics (now part of the Welcome Package available in the shop), the videographer took photos of the designs shown on the DVD.

 He encouraged me to elevate a watercolored fabric I used in the DVD in back of the gift baskets.

 I agreed.
 After all, he was the videographer, the all-knowing person who knew the basics of taking good sales photos – right?

 Once I received the photos, I saw the horror of my decision.
 You can see the result in the above picture.

-The watercolor background clashes horribly with the gift basket designs.
+The watercolor background clashes terribly with the gift basket designs.
 It’s distracting and does everything to keep my gift baskets in my hands rather than sell anything.

 What a lesson.
 Thank goodness I didn’t pay a separate fee for those pictures.

 Eight tips for best results

 Look at any well-known gift basket seller’s website, and you will see the basics for picture taking.
 You don’t even have to visit the well-known sellers.
 Search for “gift baskets,” and you’ll find plenty of websites that display designs clearly.

 Here’s how to create great photos.